 Following the closing of this offering, our authorized capital stock will consist of 75,000,000 shares of common stock, \$0.0001 par value per share, and 5,000,000 shares of preferred stock, \$0.0001 par value per share.
-At March 31, 2004, and assuming the conversion or reclassification, as applicable, of all outstanding preferred stock into common stock immediately prior to the closing of this offering, there were outstanding 23,403,545 shares of common stock held of record by 91 stockholders, warrants to purchase 148,147 shares of common stock and options to purchase 3,359,167 shares of common stock.
+At March 31, 2004, and assuming the conversion or reclassification, as applicable, of all outstanding preferred stock into common stock immediately prior to the closing of this offering, the 1-for-2 reverse stock split of the common stock and preferred stock that was effected on May 25, 2004 and the automatic conversion of a convertible promissory note issued in early May 2004 into 134,320 shares of our common stock upon the closing of this offering, there were outstanding 11,836,074 shares of common stock held of record by 92 stockholders, warrants to purchase 74,073 shares of common stock and options to purchase 1,679,590 shares of common stock.